Tushar-OP/Numadic_Assignment/README.md

 1. Clone the repository or download the files from the GitHub repository.

-2. Place the zipped folder (NU-raw-location-dump.zip) and the Trip-Info.csv file in the "data" folder inside the project directory.
+2. Place the un-zipped "data" folder inside the project directory.

 3. Open a terminal or command prompt and navigate to the project directory.